philihp/fast-shuffle/README.md

 }
 ```

-Shuffle doesn't mutate the original array, instead it gives you back a shallow copy.
-This is important for React and [performance reasons](https://redux.js.org/faq/performance).

 ## Why not use existing libraries?

 1. It doesn't mutate your source array, so it's safe for Redux reducers.

 2. The parameters are curried in [the correct order](https://www.youtube.com/watch?v=m3svKOdZijA), so you can use it within `|>` or Ramda pipes.

+3. You can make it a deterministic pure function, useful for shuffling in tests.

-3. It's stupid-fast and scales to large arrays without breaking a sweat.
+4. It's stupid-fast and scales to large arrays without breaking a sweat.

-4. You can BYO-RNG.